 Loss of connectivity threatens customers temporarily.
 But loss of sensitive data threatens customers for the rest of their lives—and can have severe consequences for your business.
 Admittedly, protecting data in transit is hard.
 But at least you can use strong encryption on all data at rest (i.e., stored data).
 See insecure data storage, insufficient cryptography, sensitive data exposure, missing encryption, and broken or risky cryptography.

 No one writes code from complete scratch these days.
-All modern code contains some existing code, whether in the form of self-contained modules or snippets “borrowed” from other codebases.
-But the convenience of code reuse comes with threats: New vulnerabilities are discovered all the time.
+All modern codebases contain some existing code, whether in the form of frameworks, self-contained modules, or snippets “borrowed” from other sources.
+But the convenience of code reuse comes with threats: New security vulnerabilities are discovered all the time.
 Malicious actors can take over trusted components.
 And if you don’t know what’s in your codebase, you can’t track it or fix it.
 See using components with known vulnerabilities.

-Cross-site scripting refers to a family of attacks where attackers execute their own code in the browsers of your website visitors.
+Cross-site scripting refers to a family of software weaknesses that allow attackers execute their own code in the browsers of your website visitors.
 XSS attacks can also occur in your mobile apps if they display webpages, such as FAQs and Help pages.
 It’s the second most prevalent issue on the OWASP Top 10 2017, and the CWE/SANS Top 25 says it’s “one of the most prevalent, obstinate, and dangerous vulnerabilities in web applications.”

-Most of these common software vulnerabilities threaten most web or mobile development to some degree.
+Most of these types of security vulnerabilities threaten most web and mobile development to some degree.
 But not all software issues are problematic for all organizations, or even all developers on a team.
-So why not create a customized list of the top 10 vulnerabilities for your organization or yourself?
+So why not create a customized list of the top 10 types of vulnerabilities for your organization or yourself?

 A good starting point is your application security testing tools.
-Many AppSec tools can show you trends in the frequency and types of the vulnerabilities they find.
-The datasheets for OWASP Top 10 coverage and CWE/SANS Top 25 coverage for Coverity static analysis will give you an idea of what types of vulnerabilities an automated static analysis tool can detect.
+Many AppSec tools can show you trends in the frequency and types of the security vulnerabilities they find.
+The Coverity datasheets for OWASP Top 10 coverage and CWE/SANS Top 25 coverage will give you an idea of what types of software flaws an automated static analysis tool can detect.